preaction/preaction.me/blog/2017/12/03/technology-never-dies/index.markdown

 I deal with a lot: Explanations why my choices suck and I should choose other things.

-I'm mature, experienced, and confident enough so that now those things don't bother me, but it's a problem for novices in the tech community.
+I'm mature, experienced, and confident enough so that now those comments don't bother me, but it's a problem for novices in the tech community.
 Learning is difficult and frustrating, and hearing that the effort taken to learn a technology is worthless because that technology is "bad" is